Modulation of Neuronal Firing Modes by Electric Fields in a Thermosensitive FitzHugh-Nagumo Model: Numerical simulations

-\quad Fig.\ref{5} shows the relationship between the amplitude and the angular frequency of the the external stimulus current for radius cells of$r=0.0001$.
-It shown that The coefficient of variation takes values less than 1 but there is various mutation values.
-It forth noticed that, the $CV$ is the smallest when the angular frequency or the amplitude is small indicating regularity in the spike intervals.
-For further illustration, Fig.\ref{fig6} presents neuronal activity over time for chosen external voltage amplitude ($A$) and frequency ($\omega$).
-The corresponding coefficient of variation (CV) values are 0.01, 0.02, 0.1, and 0.8, respectively.
+For further illustration, Fig.\ref{fig6} presents neuronal activity over time for the external voltage amplitude ($A$) and frequency ($\omega$) chosen.
+The corresponding coefficients of variation (CV) values are 0.01, 0.02, 0.1, and 0.8, respectively.
 In Fig.\ref{fig6}.a, the low variability ($CV \approx 0.01$) suggests tonic spiking , characterized by stable and rhythmic firing.
-In Fig.\ref{fig6}.(b,c), $CV \approx 0.02,CV \approx 0.1$ respectively, suggest a transition to bursting with slight modulations in spike timing, where variations in burst duration and interburst intervals emerge.
-In contrast, Fig.\ref{fig6}.d exhibits highly irregular firing ($CV \approx 0.8$), indicating chaotic spiking, where the loss of periodicity leads to erratic neuronal activity.
+In Fig.\ref{fig6}.(b,c), $CV \approx 0.02$, $CV \approx 0.1$, respectively, suggest a transition to bursting with slight modulations in spike timing, where variations in burst duration and interburst intervals emerge.
+In contrast, Fig.\ref{fig6}.d shows highly irregular firing ($CV \approx 0.8$), indicating chaotic spiking, where loss of periodicity leads to erratic neuronal activity.

-\quad In the thermosensitive model proposed in \cite{xu2020dynamics}, the coefficient of temperature $b$ plays a crucial role on the dynamic of the individual neurons.
-To investigate it effect considering the intrinsic electrical field the bifurcation diagram and the maximal Lyapunov exponent are represented in Fig.\ref{7}.
-It shown that, for different values of this coefficient of temperature, the system present different dynamic regime like: periodic, multi-periodic and chaotic dynamic.\\
+\quad In the thermosensitive model proposed in \cite{xu2020dynamics}, the coefficient of temperature $b$ plays a crucial role in the dynamic of individual neurons.
+To investigate its effect considering the intrinsic electrical field, the bifurcation diagram and the maximal Lyapunov exponent are represented in Fig.\ref{7}.
+It is shown that, for different values of this coefficient of temperature, the system present different dynamic regime like: periodic, multiperiodic and chaotic dynamic.\\